babel-utils/babel-plugin-tester/README.md

 const { pluginTester } = require('babel-plugin-tester');
 ```

-> For backwards compatibility reasons, a default export is also available.
+> For backwards compatibility reasons, a default export is also available but its use [should be avoided](https://basarat.gitbook.io/typescript/main-1/defaultisbad).

 ### Invoke